askprod/d1_bot/README.md

   - Send a message in chat at random intervals (with AI ? lol)

 Bugs
-  - Config prompt is not letting you chose the second config file if you have one
+  - ✅ Config prompt is not letting you chose the second config file if you have one
+  - ✅ Uptime not updating